Whistling Down the Wire: Background

-After the success of their previous album, David Crosby and Graham Nash took the band that played on the album out on tour in the summer and fall of 1975.
+in the summer and fall of 1975, after the success of their previous album, David Crosby and Graham Nash took the band that played on the album out on tour.
 In the course of recording sessions for this album, both were invited to add vocals to a project by Stephen Stills and Neil Young that would become that pair's only duo album to date, Long May You Run credited to the Stills-Young Band.
 What could have been a potential CSNY reunion got torpedoed after Nash and Crosby left Miami to finish the sessions for what would become Whistling Down the Wire, and Young and Stills reacted by removing the duo's vocals and other contributions from the master tapes.
 Crosby and Nash vowed never to work with either again.
 They toured again to support this album in 1976, but by the end of the year reunited with Stills for the second CSN trio album, released in 1977.
 That album would successfully reactivate the trio on a more or less permanent basis, and there would not be a new Crosby & Nash studio album for another 28 years.